-Every year, addiction costs the US government $740 billion.
+Every year, treating drug addiction costs the US government $740 billion.
 Addiction is a complex brain condition that leads to compulsive use of drugs or alcohol.
 Breaking the chains of addiction requires tried-and-true comprehensive treatment programs.

 People struggling with addiction are often unable to quit even if they want to.
 Treating addiction starts with articulating the root cause of the problem.